-When we began we didn’t know our work would take us this far, being voted “Best Theatre” by Albuquerque the Magazine every year since our inception (8 years in a row!) and “Top 5 Best Theatre” in 2019.
+When we began we didn’t know our work would take us this far, being voted “Best Theatre Troupe” by Albuquerque the Magazine nine out of our ten seasons and “Top 5 Best Theatre Troupe” in 2019.
 What an honor!

 Duke City Repertory Theatre began as a shared idea between two friends working at The Barter Theatre in Abingdon, VA.
 Original co-founders, Amelia Ampuero and Kristi Wiley, wanted to create a theatre company that would make space for the full expression of artists of color, provide opportunities for those artists they had not seen previously, and focus on the work and growth of artists (not “spectacle” or “flash”), where artists could earn a living wage, and where the work being done would reach the individual rather than simply entertain an audience.
 Ampuero envisioned a theatre where the art being created had the very real potential to save the world, bringing communities together over a shared experience and serving a city that had a real need for professional, brave theatre.

 While several small cities were considered, the pull of Ampuero’s hometown, Albuquerque, NM, was too strong to ignore: the beautiful scenery, the long history of the arts embedded in local culture, the thriving community theatre scene paired with the relative lack of professional theatre… all this and more made Albuquerque the obvious choice.